driftpractice/Auto-Switch-Camera/README.md

 # How to install to Assetto Corsa

 1) Download the repo files to your PC and unzip to a temp folder.
-2) In the temp folder, locate the ''tky_camera' sub-folder:
+2) In the temp folder, locate the 'tky_camera' sub-folder:
 ![image](https://github.com/driftpractice/Auto-Switch-Camera/assets/152949923/ec780290-6b9a-4208-bec0-8a561a63d8ce)

 3) Copy the entire 'tky_camera' folder to: